Cornell's National Academic Award

 How do we calculate Cost of Attendance?
 Here's the cost of attendance breakdown.

-Our chart uses 2023-24 academic year data because most colleges won't determine the costs for 2024-25 until late fall or winter of 2023.
+Our chart uses this year's academic year data because most colleges won't determine the costs for the upcoming year until late fall or winter this year.

 Living at Cornell also offers you the safety of a residential campus where your two-person room is within easy walking distance of class, athletics, and social activities.
 The average daily commute to class?
 About 5 minutes.